Levak/RoleKeeper/README.md

 The bot is configurable at startup with the file `config.json`.
-This file defines all the variable parameters supported by RoleKeeper, such as role names, member list path per servers, broadcast lists, etc.
+This file defines all the variable parameters supported by RoleKeeper, such as role names, member list path per guilds, broadcast lists, etc.

 Here is an example of configuration file: